COVID-19 Coronavirus Information

 City Hall Closed; Services Continue

-In response to the COVID-19 pandemic and in an effort to ensure the health and safety of our community members, staff and their families, the City of Arden Hills has closed City Hall and its facilities to the general public for eight weeks, effective March 17.
-This time may be shortened or extended, pending future guidance.
+In response to the COVID-19 pandemic and in an effort to ensure the health and safety of our community members, staff and their families, the City of Arden Hills has closed City Hall and its facilities to the general public.
 A Local Emergency has been declared for the City of Arden Hills.

 City Council, Committee and Commission Meetings